Slow Cooker Chili

 Ingredients

-- 3 to 6 T. medium chili powder, to taste (will depend on the heat of your chili powder and your own heat preference)
+- 3 to 6 tablespoons medium chili powder to taste (will depend on the heat of your chili powder and your own heat preference)

 Instructions

 - Brown beef and turkey in a slow cooker with a browning function.
 Drain fat.
 If you don't have a browning function on your slow cooker, then: In a large, heavy skillet over medium-high heat, brown the beef.
 Using a slotted spoon, transfer beef to a slow cooker.
-Pour out any fat left in the saute pan.
+Drain fat.
 Add the ground turkey to the saute pan, brown it, and transfer it to the slow cooker with a slotted spoon.

 - While meat is browning, prepare and portion remaining ingredients.
 Add remaining ingredients to the slow cooker and stir to blend.
-Cover and cook on high for 6 hours.
+Cover and cook on high for 6 hours, stirring briefly every couple hours.

-- Ladle chili into bowls and garnish with sour cream, chopped onion, grated cheddar cheese, and chopped cilantro.
+- To serve: Ladle chili into individual bowls and offer garnishes on the side, such as shredded cheese, sour cream, chopped onion, chopped cilantro, and sliced jalapenos.
 I also like to serve this chili with wedges of fresh lime, Fritos corn chips, and fabulous cornbread muffins.
+Pickled red onions would also be delicious!

 Notes